larsoliverdam/nmit/_pages/PRJ70x.md

 <small>May 14 2020</small>

 Camille from SANITI is conducting this seminar.
 The Zoom link will be in the General PRJ70x Channel.

-#### First Compulsory Session Semester 1, 2020
-<small>May 1 2020</small>

-**NB Compulsory Attendance**

-Finally the first seminar session is happening.
-We will all meet here in the PRJ70x Team and after a brief introduction from me, you will be presenting your project and your progress, individually.
-Please remember that no no more than 5 min is allocated to each student.
-Less is perfectly OK.
-Also, it is an informal presentation, so no slides are needed - you can if you like, though.
-Main thing is that we get a clear picture of what you are doing in your project and how it is going.
-See you on Friday :)

-**NB Compulsory Attendance**
 -->